ArthasMenethil-A/Delta-Parallel-Robot-Obstacle-Avoidance/Research/Obstacle Avoidance/README.md

 ## References
 ------
-[1] Springer Handbook of Robotics: Chapter 35 - Motion Planning and Obstacle Avoidance - This chapter describes motion planning and obstacle avoidance for **mobile robots**.
+[1] Springer Handbook of Robotics: Chapter 35 - Motion Planning and Obstacle Avoidance - <font size="1"> This chapter describes motion planning and obstacle avoidance for **mobile robots**. </font>

 [2]